 Solution: You can visually inspect for blown or damaged fuses by removing the wiring from each fuse; please ensure that your car is turned off.
 In case they appear to be alright, place them back on and try to turn the car ‘on’ mode and inspect the electrical flow within each fuse with the help of a No products found..

 Replace the damaged or corroded fuses with fresh No products found. with the help of a professional.

 Every cylinder needs adequate compression for the appropriate engine function.
 If even one or more of the cylinders have low compression, the air from the combustion cycle will leak past the piston rings, which will ultimately limit and hinder the amount of work that particular cylinder is capable of to properly spin the crank.

 Usually, compression issues are caused by a loose or broken timing belt or a snapped overhead camshaft.

-Solution: You should try to use a compression tester to check whether you have a problem with the compression in your car.
+Solution: You should try to use a No products found. to check whether you have a problem with the compression in your car.
 In the case that you do, a leak-down test is the second step to inspect for leaks in any of the cylinders.
 You should ask a professional to perform this particular test for you as well as examine each cylinder.

 We have gone through 4 common causes why your overheated car will turn over or crank but not start such as lack of spark, inadequate fuel flow, an issue with power supply, worn out batteries, or low compression.
 But don’t worry as each issue can be fixed with the help of simple mechanical tools or with the help of the expert and hands-on opinion of a mechanic.
 Try out the solutions listed by us, and hopefully, you can finally get that car to start in time for the next rendezvous!